Powhatan Arrow: Drastic changes, downgrades, and discontinuation

 On April 1, 1958, the N&W's new president, Stuart T. Saunders, launched his plan to dieselize the railroad.
 He demoted the class J steam locomotives that had drawn the Powhatan Arrow to freight service; J class No. 610 hauled the last steam-powered Powhatan Arrow train on July 17, 1958.
 The Js were replaced at the head of the Powhatan Arrow with an EMD E6A (No. 512) and seven EMD E7A units (Nos.
 524, 530, 531, 533, and 549-551) leased from the Atlantic Coast Line (ACL) and four EMD E8A units (Nos.
-1012-1015) from the Richmond, Fredericksburg and Potomac (RF&P).
-Additionally, the E7s and E8s still retained their respective railroads' paint schemes.
+1012-1015) leased from the Richmond, Fredericksburg and Potomac (RF&P).
+Additionally, the E-units were re-lettered with NORFOLK & WESTERN letterings, but still retained their respective railroads' paint schemes.
 That year brought more changes: the connections with the Birmingham Special and Tennessean were no longer advertised on the Powhatan Arrow timetables, and in October, train No. 26's arrival time at Norfolk was pushed past midnight.
 In late 1958, some of the class J locomotives briefly returned to passenger service, including the Powhatan Arrow, when the ACL recalled its E-units to handle heavy winter traffic in Florida.

 By the end of 1958, the N&W's new diesel locomotives, EMD GP9s, arrived to serve as the main motive powers of the Powhatan Arrow trains and the class Js returned to freight service until they were all retired around 1959.
 It was around that time that the connection to Richmond was discontinued and the passengers, disembarking at Petersburg, were advised to take the Greyhound bus.
 The leased E8A units returned to the RF&P in February 1959.